 For a nonpartisan office — like judges — the primary is used to narrow the total field of candidates.

-The winner of a primary in Michigan will be the candidate that gets the most votes, but a candidate doesn’t need to get a majority of votes to win.
+In presidential election years, there are two primaries: a presidential primary, held in February, then a primary for local and statewide races in August.
+The winner of a primary in Michigan will be the candidate who gets the most votes, but a candidate doesn’t need to get a majority of votes to win.

 Why should I vote in a primary?